Draeius/scalara-aufgabe/README.md

   **Example:**
   If I have 100€, friend A has 120€ and friend B has 150€, the maximum amount I could borrow would be 50€.
+- There are other transactions outside of borrowing.

+## Edge Cases

+- External IBANs
+  As the IBAN the transaction is going to is not specified as relation, it is only a string.
+As such it is possible to have external IBANs.
+The server handles this by hinting it in the console and only processing the sender side.
+- Sending money to the same IBAN it is coming from Because of the way this is handled, the money would be deducted first and then added again, so nothing happens.
+- Two friends both have a negative net worth
+  This will work, two friends with negative net worth can lend each other money.

 ---